-50% of those who responded (4 persons) believe that the Board should have a policy with regard to outdoor drinking areas.
+A majority of persons (4 out of 5) are of the view that the Board should have in place a Policy with regard to outdoor drinking areas.

 Recommendation: to consider whether or not to adopt a Policy in relation to Outdoor Drinking areas and, if yes, note that draft wording for said Policy would be placed before the Board for consideration at the Conjoined meeting 6 October 2023.
 If no, then each application shall be determined on its own merits as is currently the case and historically has been to date.